 artists book research activity

-‘… there is no end’ is a new artists book produced in collaboration by QCA’s Louis Lim and Beth Jackson.
+‘… there is no end’ is a new artists book collaboratively produced by QCA’s Louis Lim and Beth Jackson.
 The work of art deals with grief, loss and upheaval from two separate encounters that intertwine through the process of photobook making.
 The book was shortlisted in the Singapore International Photography Festival Photo Book Showcase 2018, and selected and then acquired for Artspace Mackay’s

 2018 Libris Award .

 were selected for One Space’s highly engaging exhibition Pivot, July, 2019.
 All four artists critically employ print culture in these books to address contemporary issues.
 The exhibition is heavily populated by QCA graduates and staff and exemplifies the research strength in artists book practice at Queensland College of Art,

 the catalogue of artists books, volumes 1, 2 & 3 collected for the “correlations between independant publishing and artists book practices” project has been published online.
 It includes critical essays by Sarah Bodman, Marian Crawford and Tim Mosely.
 The publication was migrated to a digital format with the support of QCA’s Live Worm.

 Galleries, libraries and research collections interested in recieving hard copies of the three volumed catalogue, or showing the small collection of books are encouraged to contact dc3p to express their interest.